Stratigraphy

 sheets.
 If these layers are not horizontal, subsequent

-strata and lava flows extend laterally in all directions and pinch
+that strata and lava flows extend laterally in all directions

 out at the edge of their deposition.
-Inclusions are rocks, crystals
+Inclusions are rock

 The principle of faunal succession states